< Oldest Seaport Photos >

 A seaport is a port that's built on the sea.
 It's a point of entry for ships bringing passengers or freight into a city.
 Seaports can have one or more wharves where ships can dock to load and discharge cargo and passengers.

-Gloucester is one of the oldest fishing communities in the United States.
-It is also the oldest seaport in America.
+Gloucester, MA is one of the oldest fishing communities in the United States.
+In fact, it is the oldest seaport in America.
 Gloucester is described by the U.S. Department National Oceanic And Atmospheric Administration as America's oldest seaport.
 The Advisory Council On Historic Preservation (ACHP) recognizes Gloucester as America’s oldest seaport.
 The United States Department Of Agriculture defines the port of Gloucester as the oldest in the country.

 The Fisherman’s Memorial, a bronze statue facing the harbor, honors those lost at sea (said to total more than 10,000).
 Since the late 19th century, the traditional Yankee fishermen have been reinforced by Portuguese and Italian immigrants.